claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 Buildpack overview
 ******************

-The first buildpack step is to clone the git repository in a local directory before you upload it on each host.
+The first buildpack step is to clone the git repository in a local directory before any upload on each host.
-Please note that the "git clone" step is totally transparent so you don't have to add this step in your script.
+Please note that the "git clone" step is programmatically executed by Ghost, no need to write it in any user script.
-Your buildpack script begins just after the "git clone" step.
+The buildpack user script begins just after the "git clone" step.
-Your current directory has been changed to the root directory of your git repository code.
+The current directory will be set to the root of the git cloned repository.

 Buildpack script overview
 *************************

-The buildpack script is used to add all your externals dependencies in your source code.
+The buildpack script is used to install all external dependencies in the application directory.
-After the buildpack script execution, we will compress your contents, at this step the local directory have to be as close as possible to the target directory.
+After the buildpack script execution, the application directory will be compressed to be copied to each host, it should be as close as the target application filesystem.

 Buildpack script prerequisites
 ******************************

+This script is executed once on the Ghost instance during each deployment so any non local installation will be lost by the compression operation.
+For example, global packages installation, like apt or yum packages won't be kept whereas local composer, pip, npm, gem installations will be kept in the archive.
-This script have to execute all commands that have an high execution time cost and every calls to externals dependencies.
+Use this script to execute all commands that have a high execution cost and any external calls.
-System packages install like apt-get or yum are forbidden.
-Applicative packages install like composer (php), pip (python), npm (nodeJS), gem (ruby) are allowed.
-These tools will work only if you use it locally.
-Global installs are restricted.

-Pre-Deploy
+Pre-deploy
 ----------

-Pre-Deploy overview
+Pre-deploy overview
 *******************

-The role of Pre-Deploy step is to download your archive in a local directory of each hosts.
+The pre-deploy step copies the application directory modified by the buildpack script on each deployed hosts.
-At this step, the directory of your script is in /ghost/<folders>.
-At the end of this script, the current directory will be the symlink to the target directory.
-Please note that "download" and "decompress" step are totally transparent so you don't have to add these steps in your script.
+Copy and extraction step are programmatically executed by Ghost, no need to write them in any user script.
-Your pre-deploy script begins just after the "download" and "decompress" step.
+The pre-deploy user script begins just after the extraction step.
+During pre-deploy, the soon-to-be-deployed sources are in a /ghost/ subdirectory which will be symlinked to the target directory at the deploy step.
-Your current directory has been changed to the root directory of your code.
+The current directory will be set to the the root directory of the extracted copied directory.

-Pre-Deploy script overview
+Pre-deploy script overview
 **************************

-The predeploy script is used to do every mandatory operations before the symbolic link creation.
+The pre-deploy script is used to do every mandatory operations before the symbolic link creation.
 It will be executed locally on each hosts.
-On the predeploy step, the path configured in your application is not altered, so your previous code continue to work as expected.
+During the pre-deploy script execution, the previous code is still operational, the soon-to-be-deployed sources are in another directory.
-After the predeploy script execution, we will symlink the current directory to the target directory.
+After the pre-deploy script execution, the target symlink is changed to point to the new copy directory, the new sources are ready to run.
-At this step, your previous code will be replaced by the new one.

 Pre-Deploy script prerequisites
 *******************************